1wraith/ARGUS-IPS/README.md

 honest price of a bounded memcpy per packet; `-pcap-retain 0` removes it entirely for anyone who'd rather not pay it.

+`literal_match` specifically has shown noticeably higher, but stable and repeatable, numbers on this sandbox during the RDP/TFTP/SNMP/DNP3 round (~170ns rather than the ~8ns figure above) — checked carefully rather than shipped past: the code path it exercises (`RuleSet::check_one`) is byte-for-byte unchanged from before that round, and the same elevated cost shows up even when calling with a concrete direction, a path the `Direction::Any` fix from that same round never touches — so whatever's behind it isn't a regression from that work, and correctness is unaffected (the full suite still passes).
+Not fully root-caused in the time available; worth re-measuring in a future round rather than trusting either number blindly.

 ## What's still not here

 Being honest about scope, since this is meant as an ongoing project: